 When your car is covered by the Nevada Lemon Law you are entitled to a Refund (minus a reasonable usage fee) or a New Comparable Replacement of your “Lemon” while never stepping foot in a courtroom because over 95% of our cases are successfully resolved out of court in 1-3 months without any lawsuit.
 Additional warranty law enables you to recover attorneys’ fees as part of settlement.

 Alternatively, as a compromise, it is possible to negotiate a substantial cash compensation settlement for you with you keeping your car along with attorneys’ fees being paid by the car company.
-This compensation is for having overpaid for your car given the problems you’ve experienced and for your inconvenience.
-These ways of getting rid of or compensated for your Lemon car are available to you regardless of whether the repairs you sought were “free” under your vehicle’s warranty.
-There is a strict 18 month from the date your car is originally put in service time limit on Lemon Law claims so please do not delay.
+This compensation is for having overpaid for your vehicle given the problems you’ve experienced and for your inconvenience.
+These ways of getting rid of or compensated for your “Lemon” car are available to you regardless of whether the repairs you sought were “free” under your vehicle’s warranty.
+With that being said, there is a strict 18 month from the date your car is originally put in service time limit on Lemon Law claims so please do not delay.
 Get Lemon Law help today!

-In addition to the Lemon Law, consumers in Nevada can also obtain relief via the federal Magnuson-Moss Warranty Act, State warranty common law, and the State Commercial Code.
-As such, there are multiple avenues under which we can help you can obtain cash compensation for your defective vehicle if the Lemon Law is timed out or inapplicable to your vehicle situation.
+In addition to the Lemon Law, you can also potentially obtain compensation through the federal Magnuson-Moss Warranty Act, State warranty common law, and the Nevada version of the Uniform Commercial Code.
+As such, there are multiple ways we can help you receive cash compensation for your defective vehicle even if the Lemon Law is timed out or inapplicable to your vehicle situation.

-If you feel like you’ve suffered enough because of your “Lemon” car, please submit the information requested in our FREE CASE REVIEW page or call us for help at 702-852-2929.
+If you feel like you’ve suffered enough worry, uncertainty, and aggravation from your “Lemon” and that you deserve the compensation the law entitles you to, please submit the vehicle information requested in our FREE CASE REVIEW page.